ghiscoding/microcli/README.md

     },
   },
   version: '0.1.6',
   helpFlagCasing: 'camel',  // show help flag option in which text casing (camel or kebab) (defaults to 'kebab')
-  minHelpDescLength: 40,  // min description length shown in help (defaults to 50)
+  helpDescMinLength: 40,    // min description length shown in help (defaults to 50)
-  maxHelpDescLength: 120, // max description length shown in help (defaults to 100), will show ellipsis (...) when greater };
+  helpDescMaxLength: 120,   // max description length shown in help (defaults to 100), will show ellipsis (...) when greater };

 const args = parseArgs(config);